TawanABC/socket-programming-frontend/README.md

 ## About this repository
-This is a Socket Programming Term Project of 2110471 Computer Networks I, Computer Engineering, Chulalongkorn University
+This repository contains the Socket Programming Term Project for 2110471 Computer Networks I, Computer Engineering, Chulalongkorn University